-- Step 1: The first step in the process is an outpatient consultation with a PRO radiation oncologist.
+- Step 1: The first step in the process is an outpatient consultation with a Princeton Radiation Oncology radiation oncologist.
 Your radiation oncologist will advise on the implant option based on your PSA, Gleason score, tumor stage, and other factors.

 - Step 3: The third step is the implant procedure, which our doctors perform in the operating room while you’re under either general or spinal anesthesia.
 Under transrectal ultrasound guidance, the prostate is implanted through the perineum with needles loaded with radioactive seeds.
 Fluoroscopy confirms the seed placement into the prostate.
 After the procedure, we’ll monitor you for several hours.
 Typically, we discharge patients to home on the same day.

 For prostate seed implantation, trust experience and skill.

 The outcome of implantation is highly operator-dependent.
 As such, it is important for the radiation oncologist to be experienced and proficient with this procedure.
 The physicians of Princeton Radiation Oncology are among the most experienced and have been instrumental in pioneering this treatment option.

 10-year data shows excellent results.

 The Northwest Tumor Institute has documented excellent 10-year follow-up data for prostate seed implantation.
 Their long-term outcomes were comparable to those of external beam radiation therapy and surgery.
 Although 20-year data is not yet mature, prostate seed implantation appears to be just as effective as surgery or external beam radiation therapy for early-stage prostate cancers.